CSS

 CSS editing best practices

-• Do not define rules specific for each element, but try to define rules that match all the elements of the same category (e.g. buttons, fields, labels).
+• Do not define rules specific to each element, but try to define rules that match all the elements of the same category (e.g., buttons, fields, labels).

-• Avoid the usage of XPaths into rules.
+• Avoid the usage of XPaths in rules.

 • Use variables (like above) to define settings commonly used across different rules.